Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 do that by running `git checkout -b <branch_name>`, where branch_name is usually descriptive of what you're working on.
 For example, we'd probably want to run `git checkout -b add-notes` for this branch.
-Some organizations also like it when you add your name or initials to the branch name, like `cn.add-notes`, `cn-add-notes`, `CN-add-notes`, ..., so you can do that too if you prefer. __If you haven't used git before, be sure you [check out the Jumpstart Git Workshop](https://learn.c4cneu.com/jumpstart/week-1.5-git/) before working on a ticket.__
+Some organizations also like it when you add your name or initials to the branch name, like `cn.add-notes`, `cn-add-notes`, `CN-add-notes`, ..., so you can do that too if you prefer.
+You should ask your team lead for their preferred method of branch naming before you start working. __If you haven't used git before, be sure you [check out the Jumpstart Git Workshop](https://learn.c4cneu.com/jumpstart/week-1.5-git/) before working on a ticket.__

 ### Modify the API Specification